 Where found: Endemic to the Republic of South Africa, extending from the Amathole and Transkei regions, to southern KwaZulu-Natal, and an isolated forest in the Limpopo Province.

 History: Cape Parrots are recognized as critically endangered in South Africa, having undergone a population collapse over the last 50 – 100 years.
-The global Cape parrot population is split equally between two separate populations in the Eastern Cape and KwaZulu-Natal, with an additional isolated group of approximately 100 parrots living in the Woodbush-Wolkberg forests, Limpopo Province.
+The global Cape Parrot population is split equally between two separate populations in the Eastern Cape and KwaZulu-Natal, with an additional isolated group of approximately 30 parrots living in the Woodbush-Wolkberg forests, Limpopo Province.
 Over 300 years of unsustainable logging of yellowwood trees from the Afromontane mistbelt forest of South Africa has left only remnant forest patches.
-By the early 1970s, the Cape parrots’ coastal summer feeding grounds had been greatly fragmented.
-The parrots relied on them for their daily feeding forays and so then became dependent on exotic food resources, such as planted pecans, during the summer months.
-This began the so-called “Pecan Wars,” during which thousands of Cape parrots were killed by shooting and netting them in the orchards.
-Conservation authorities finally stepped in, halting the shooting by paying compensation to farmers and buying their pecan orchards.
-Unfortunately the Cape parrot disappeared from the coast in the 1980s and have not been seen since.
+They are also threatened by capture for the wild-caught bird trade and disease (specifically Psittacine Beak and Feather Disease (PFBD).
+The Cape Parrot is not recognized as a separate species by BirdLife International.

 - Habitat destruction

 - Unsustainable trapping for bird trade

 - Persecution as a crop pest